 Earning loyalty points was once the bee’s knees for travelers.
 There is a growing need to look beyond simply giving points (which remain a valuable loyalty perk!) to providing “experiences” as a show of loyalty.
 Guests have more options than ever; what is going to make them choose you?
 Are there unique partnerships that you can form, such as with restaurants or entertainment venues around your location?
 You can use the guest’s own data to understand what they enjoy most and delight them with a favorite snack or beverage the next time they visit.
 These things don’t need to be expensive; it’s the unexpected gesture that a guest will remember, and hopefully share with their friends and family.

-We all know that earning guest loyalty is the ultimate goal of everything we do.
-That means following hospitality trends, truly understanding what guest's want, and personalizing their experience to the best of our ability.
+We all know that earning guest loyalty is the ultimate goal of everything a manager does.
+That means following hospitality trends, truly understanding what guest’s want, and personalizing their experience to the best of our ability.
 Providing a great overall experience is — and will continue to be — the ultimate indicator of loyalty, because after all, that’s why we’re in this industry.

 “2017 Travel and Hospitality Industry Outlook.”
 Deloitte Center for Industry Insight.
 Deloitte LLP.
 Accessed September 9, 2017. https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consumer-business/us-cb-2017-travel-hospitality-industry-outlook.pdf.